abarker/recdroidvid/README.rst

                            `--raise_daw_on_camera_app_open` or `--raise-daw-on-
                            transport-toggle` options are selected.
 The default
                            uses xdotool to activate any Ardour windows.
+     --is-daw-running-cmd CMD-STRING
+                           A system command to test if the DAW is actually running.
+A zero return code means it is, and a nonzero return code means it isn't.
      --audio-extract, -w   Extract a separate audio file (currently always a WAV file) from each video.
      --camera-save-dir DIRPATH, -d DIRPATH